Emu Bay Railway 11 class

-The Emu Bay Railway 11 class were a class of diesel-hydraulic locomotives built by Walkers Limited, Maryborough for the Emu Bay Railway between 1969 and 1971.
+The Emu Bay Railway 11 class are a class of diesel-hydraulic locomotives built by Walkers Limited, Maryborough for the Emu Bay Railway between 1969 and 1971.

 History

 In 1968, with EZ Industries and the Mount Lyell Mining & Railway Company to establish a sulphuric acid plant in Burnie, the Emu Bay Railway ordered five diesel-hydraulic locomotives from Walkers Limited to the same design as the Queensland Railways DH class.
 All were delivered in December 1969.
 A further two were delivered in March 1971.

 All were included in the April 1998 sale of the Emu Bay Railway to the Australian Transport Network.
 Following the cessation of vacuum braked trains in March 2002, they were withdrawn and sold to Queensland operators.
 By 2019, six were owned by Cairns Kuranda Rail Services and one by Downer Rail.